Greg-T8/LearningDotNet/Books/price_development_fundamentals/notes.md

 **Good Practice:** Use the `goto` keyword to jump to another case or label.
 The `goto` keyword is frowned upon by most programmers but can be a good solution to code logic in some scenarios.
 However, you should use it sparingly, if at all.
 See [here](https://github.com/search?q=%22goto%20%22+repo%3Adotnet%2Fruntime+language%3AC%23&type=code&ref=advsearch) for how often Microsoft uses `goto` in the .NET base class libraries.

 #### Pattern matching with the `switch` statement

+Similar to the `if` statement, the `switch` statement can also use pattern matching.
+The case values no longer need to be literal values; they can be patterns.

+In C# 7, your code can more concisely branch, based on the subtype of a class, and you can declare and assign a local variable to safely use it.

+`case` statements can also use the `when` keyword to add a condition that must be true for the case to match.